manouslinard/python-webscraper/README.md

 deactivate
 ```
 ---
+# Web-scrapers

+To use the web-scraper of your liking, navigate to the correct folder, and run the following:

+---
-## Short Description:
+## Execution:
-This is a web scraper (currently scrapes witcher wikipedia) and gets/saves all the characters of all the books to an sqlite3 db.
 To use the scraper (saves also to db), run:
 ```
 python3 scraper.py
 ```